jINxI-D/Genetics-MSA/README.md

 Choose Aligner: Select either MAFFT or Clustal Omega as the aligner.
 Ensure the chosen aligner is installed and accessible from your system's PATH.

-Analyse: Click the "Analyze" button to perform the sequence conservation analysis.
+Analyse: Click the "Analyse" button to perform the sequence conservation analysis.
 The application will display conserved and mutated sites, overall conservation rate, and statistical significance (p-values).

 View Results: The conserved and mutated sites will be listed in separate tables within the application.
 Additionally, a plot of conservation rates across the alignment will be displayed.